pranavk-lab/hd44780-cntrl/README.md

-# hd44780-rtl-driver
+# hd44780-cntrl
-HD44780 RTL driver with AHB-lite interface for programmability.
+HD44780 Controller with AHB-lite interface for programmability.